How Lorentz boosts reshape relaxation spectra

 {\it \textbf{Introduction --}} Much of what we know about fluids follows from the study of their mode structure.
 Starting from a homogeneous equilibrium state, one introduces a small perturbation, and expands it in Fourier modes $e^{ikx - i\omega t}$ (with $k\in \mathbb{R}$).
 The resulting complex frequencies $\omega(k)$ determine how wavepackets propagate and decay, and thereby characterize the fluid’s response properties.
 Consequently, considerable effort has been devoted to rigorously analyzing and classifying mode spectra in hydrodynamics, kinetic theory, and holography \cite{KovtunHolography2005,Pu2010,Denicol_Relaxation_2011,Heller2014,RomatschkeCutsandPoles:2015gic,Grozdanov:2016vgg,Kurkela:2017xis,Moore:2018mma,Grozdanov:2019kge,Kovtun2019,Dash:2021ibx,GavassinoNonHydro2022,HellerHydrohedron2023jtd,Brants:2024wrx,RochaBranchcut:2024cge,GavassinoGapless:2024rck,Hu:2024tnn,Bajec:2024jez,Gavassino:2025tul,Bajec:2025dqm}.

 Such analyses are usually carried out in the reference frame where the equilibrium state is at rest.
-In Newtonian physics, this entails no loss of generality, since the dispersion relations $\omega(k)$ and $\omega'(k')$ measured by two observers $\mathcal{O}$ and $\mathcal{O}'$ moving at relative velocity $v$ satisfy
+In Newtonian physics, this entails no loss of generality, since the dispersion relations $\omega(k)$ and $\omega'(k')$ measured by two observers $\mathcal{O}$ and $\mathcal{O}'$ moving at relative velocity $v$ satisfy Since $k$ is invariant (and real, for Fourier modes), phases and group velocities simply shift by $v$, while the damping rate is untouched ($\mathfrak{Im}\,\omega'=\mathfrak{Im}\,\omega$).